 Sponsorship Exposes You to a Very Brand Loyal Audience

-LGBTQ people are arguably the most brand-loyal community.
+LGBTQs are arguably the most brand-loyal community.
 In fact, 76% of LGBTQ people say they are more likely to buy from a brand that they see as LGBTQ friendly, while only 11% of the community say friendly brands do not affect their purchasing decision.
 In addition to supporting queer positive brands, the community also has a powerful voice when it comes to boycotting brands they see as unfriendly.
-Think of Chick-Fil-A and that PR nightmare.
+Think of how the community views brands like Chick-Fil-A.

 Queer People Often Have More Disposable Income Than Non-Queer People